Kim Kardashian Getting ‘Pee All Over’ Herself Leaves Fans Horrified

 “Knowledge we didn’t need to know,” one fan wrote.

-Another went down the reaction gif route, with a well-known loop of Chandler Bing from hit sitcom Friends.
+Another went down the reaction GIF route, with a well-known loop of Chandler Bing from hit sitcom Friends.

-“THAT’S TOO MUCH INFORMATION!” appeared under the gif of the character played by Matthew Perry.
+“THAT’S TOO MUCH INFORMATION!” appeared under the GIF of the character played by Matthew Perry.

 “TMI,” another said.